 This method returns a map of ServletRegistration objects, keyed by name corresponding to all servlets registered with the ServletContext.
 If there are no servlets registered with the ServletContext an empty map is returned.
 The returned Map includes the ServletRegistration objects corresponding to all declared and annotated servlets, as well as the ServletRegistration objects corresponding to all servlets that have been added via one of the addServlet and addJspFile methods.
 Any changes to the returned Map MUST not affect the ServletContext.
-An UnsupportedOperationException is thrown if the ServletContext was passed to the contextInitialized method of a ServletContextListener that was declared in web-fragment.xml, neither the web.xml or nor annotated with jakarta.servlet.annotation.WebListener.
+An UnsupportedOperationException is thrown if the ServletContext was passed to the contextInitialized method of a ServletContextListener that was neither declared in the web.xml web-fragment.xml, or nor annotated with jakarta.servlet.annotation.WebListener.